lshtm-genomics/omics-course/docs/connecting-github.md

 ####  GitHub Codespaces

 GitHub Codespaces is a cloud-based development environment that allows users to run and edit code directly in a virtual machine (VM) hosted by GitHub.
 It provides a fully configured workspace, pre-installed with necessary tools like Git, Python, and Docker, eliminating the need for users to set up a local environment.
+Every GitHub user has a certain number of free Codespace hours per month (120 for a free account), making it an ideal solution for doing some occasional bioinformatics.

 #### Visual Studio Code (VS Code)